IzaakBH/personal-obsidian/content/Savings Overview.md

 ### Wealthify
 £250 invested on 10th April with a £50 reward 6 months later.

+### Hargreaves Lansdown
+£100 invested on 23rd July with a £50 reward 7 months later.

+## Historic Investments
 ### &Me
 £100 reward on may 30th for investing £500 and holding it for a year.
 Note the £100 has been rewarded but must remain invested till the 30th.

+The £650 return went back into vanguard ISA but is part of aus savings.